Wroxham & Hoveton

 |

 We start our tour of Wroxham and Hoveton at the bridge over the River Bure, separating Hoveton (North) from Wroxham (South).
-The bridge itself is a semicircular road bridge and has only an average high water headroom of 7 ft 3 in; making it one of the most difficult bridges to navigate on the Norfolk Broads and a bridge pilot is available for nervous skippers! |
+The old part of the bridge dates back to 1619 and is a semicircular road bridge with only an average high water headroom of 7 ft 3 in; making it one of the most difficult bridges to navigate on the Norfolk Broads; a bridge pilot is available for nervous skippers!
+A modern pedestrian bridge stands adjacent to the old bridge and gives walkers good views over the river.
+Even though the bridge technically divides Hoveton from Wroxham, they are collectively known as simply Wroxham - the capital of the Norfolk Broads; however, the majority of the facilities are actually located in Hoveton!
+To help you remember which bit is called what, the two parts, do have their own village signs! |

-Wroxham bridge over the River Bure |
+Wroxham Bridge over the River Bure |

 Wroxham village sign |